I write stories to transport readers to new, exciting places. Welcome!

 Amy’s new friendship with experienced backpacker, Sarah Rochon, encourages her to conquer the canyon’s natural dangers.
 Ranger Glen Hawk tries to safeguard the women from the unnatural dangers, but his protection and affection are rebuffed.
 Trapped on a narrow ledge, Amy discovers her inner strengths, faces her fears, and brings peace back to the Grand Canyon and into her life.

 Rim to Rim, the first in the Backcountry Mystery series.
-It is available here and also in e-book and paperback versions on Amazon, Barnes and Nobel, Centuries and Sleuths Bookstore, other retail outlets, and from the trunk of my car.
+It is available here and also in e-book, paperback, and audio versions on Amazon, Barnes and Nobel, Centuries and Sleuths Bookstore, other retail outlets, and from the trunk of my car.

 Rim To Rim – Death in the Grand Canyon; Paperback version